bitst0rm-pub/Formatter/README.md

     "remember_session": true,

     // Configure the layout when opening new files.
-    // This only takes effect when the "new_file_on_format" option is enabled.
+    // This only takes effect if the "new_file_on_format" option is true.
     // Accepted values: "2cols", "2rows", "single" OR false
     "layout": {
         "enable": "2cols",